-Nonsteroidal anti-inflammatory drugs (NSAIDs) have received press in the past for their association with dangerous side effects among older adults than younger people.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) have received press in the past for their association with dangerous side effects among older adults compared to younger people.

 Many older people take NSAIDs to get relief from pain, stiffness, and inflammation.
-However, these medicines can have side effects.
-If you are taking painkillers, check the United States Food and Drug Administration's website for medication guides to learn more about the NSAID you are taking.
+However, these medications can have side effects.
+If you are taking NSAIDs, check the US Food and Drug Administration's (FDA) website for medication guide for more information.

 Gastrointestinal problems, including stomach pain,